 If the property is a primary residence, even though you do not see the exemption on your valuation notice, the residential exemption has been applied when making the tax calculation.
 Residential property is taxed on 55% of the market value.
-This amount, known as the taxable value or assessed value, does not appear on the Valuation Notice but will be on the actual Tax Notice.
+This amount, known as the taxable value or assessed value.
 If it appears that you have not been given the residential reduction and are entitled to it, contact the Weber County Assessor’s Office.

 I have been making payments toward my current year property taxes.
 Why doesn’t this notice show those payments?

 The Valuation Notice does not reflect payments made nor does it show deductions for property tax relief (i.e. Circuit Breaker, Abatement, Blind, Veterans with Disabilities and Deployed Military).
 This information will be on the Tax Notice.
 Note: If you have applied for tax relief this year, there is a box at the bottom of the notice that will be checked.

 My bank pays my taxes.
 Shouldn't you send this notice to them?